I signed up for this wine tasting event after receiving this engaging invitation:

 "PLEASE JOIN US FOR AN EXTRAVAGANT WINE TASTING EVENT THAT IS CASUAL, INFORMATIVE, AND LOADED WITH INSIGHT!"

 The theme was Northern Italy.
-My husband and I arrived just before 7:00 pm and were led to the back of the restaurant, where a L-shape table was set up for 12 guests.
+My husband and I arrived just before 7:00 pm and were led to the back of the restaurant, where an L-shape table was set up for 12 guests.
 The table was neatly set up, with the tasting menu facing us.

 Then Caitlin came to greet everyone and explained the flow of the tasting.
 She didn’t know where to stand really to avoid turning her back to one of us; she chose to stand at the intersection of the 2 tables forming the L shape.

-The first wine was a Pinot Bianco from the winery Tramin in the Alto Adige (2015).
-Patrick asked me what were the aromas I was smelling and I replied…smoke from the kitchen where they bake pizzas in a wood oven.
+The first wine was a Pinot Bianco from the Tramin winery in the Alto Adige (2015).
+Patrick asked me what were the aromas I was smelling and I replied… smoke from the kitchen where they bake pizzas in a wood oven.
 It took me a lot of focus to get to the floral notes and golden fruit notes Caitlin announced before we tasted.

 This is how I managed to appreciate each wine and learn about them.